 Students are introduced to academic research writing.
 They are instructed in the methods of conducting research using all available secondary sources; in the formats and techniques of citing and recording research sources; in the skills of summarizing, paraphrasing, quoting; and in the process of recognizing non-research and research writing.

-4. Course Prerequisite(s); Concurrent Course Enrollment Prerequisites: A passing grade in EN095 or a qualifying placement test
+4. Course Prerequisite(s); Concurrent Course Enrollment Prerequisites: A passing grade in EN095 Concurrent Course Enrollment: None

-Required English/Mathematics Proficiency Level(s) Prerequisites: A passing grade in EN095 or a qualifying placement test Concurrent Course Enrollment: None English Placement Level: EN101

-Mathematics Placement Level: N/A
+Required English/Mathematics Proficiency Level(s) English Placement Level: EN101 Mathematics Placement Level: None